utkarshayachit/simplified-batch/README.md

    may have to delete old batch account, or deploy to a different region, or have the limit increased by contacting your administrator.

+5. **Validate compute quotas**: Ensure that the region you will deploy under has not sufficient quota left for the SKUs picked for batch compute nodes.
+The AzFinSim and LULESH-Catalyst demos use `Standard_D2S_V3` while the trame demo uses `Standard_DS5_V2` by default.
+You can change these by modifying the `pools.bicep` files for each of the demos under `apps/` directory.

 ### Using Azure CLI

 There are multiple ways of deploying any infrastructure in Azure.
 Here, we use